…if you haven’t yet read The Lightbringer Series. (Compiled from the appendices of The Burning White & The Blood Mirror)

 Orholam’s Glare: A giant mirror on Big Jasper, set on a platform before the gate to the Lily’s Stem.
 Used to execute drafters convicted of the most serious crimes.

 Ox Ford: The site of a disastrous battle in the White King’s War.

 Pact, the: Since Lucidonius, the Pact has governed all those trained by the Chromeria in the Seven Satrapies.
 Its essence is that drafters agree to serve their satrapy and receive all the benefits of status and sometimes wealth—in exchange for their service and eventual death before they break the halo.

-Palace of the Divines: The residence and meeting place of Dúnbheo’s Council of the Divines.
+Palace of the Divines: The ancient residence and meeting place of Dúnbheo’s Council of the Divines, in Blood Forest.

 parry-stick: A primarily defensive weapon that blocks bladed attacks.
 It sometimes includes a punching dagger at the center of the stick to follow up on a deflected blow.

 pathomancy: Related to hex-casting, the reading or manipulation of emotions directly via orange drafting.
 Forbidden by the Chromeria.

 Pericol: A city on the coast of Ilyta.

 petasos: A broad-brimmed Ruthgari hat, usually made of straw, meant to keep the sun off the face, head, and neck.

 Philoctean Games: Novennial celebration of athleticism in the Great Hippodrome of Aslal in Paria.